All-round Excellence

 Sixth Form

-Pupils from 64 local state maintained schools took part in 57 different partnership activities
+Pupils from 64 local state maintained schools take part in 50+ different partnership activities

 Acres of beautiful grounds and the Millennium Boat House situated on the River Thames